137: No Such Thing As Churchill's Secret Parrot

 And he was recognized by a bunch of people, a bunch of policemen who'd chased Butch in the olden days, and his ex-girlfriend.

-And this guy's adopted son says it had always been accepted in the family that he'd been Butch Cassidy.
-And he even wrote this manuscript in 1934, William T.
+And this guy's adopted son says it had always been accepted in the family that he'd been Butch Cassidy, and he even wrote this manuscript in 1934, William T.

-Phillips, saying this is what happened to Butch Cassidy, without saying, that's who I am.
+Phillips, saying this is what happened to Butch Cassidy, without saying, that's who I am, Yeah, yeah, yeah.
+But saying Butch Cassidy got away at the shootout, the Sundance kid was killed.

-So there's little details that he threw in as well.
+All those little details that he threw in as well.
 It was really detailed

-And he didn't die until 1934.
+biography.
+Yeah, and he didn't die until 1934.

-And then he interviewed villagers personally who had been, you know, witnesses or nearly witnesses, and he checked out army files.
+As in, he interviewed villagers personally who had been, you know, witnesses or nearly witnesses, and he checked out army files.
 And I've got in my notes that he dug up bodies.

-I think actually he had bodies dug up.
+I think, actually, he had bodies dug up.

 But he eventually concluded that the shootout story was a fabrication.
 Did he?
 Yeah.

-Although there is a town in Bolivia that says this is the resting place, or here lie Butch Casty and The Sundance Kid, don't they?
+Although there is a town in Bolivia that says this is the resting place, or here lie Butch Casty and the Sundance Kid, don't they?
 I think it's called San Vicente.
 Oh, really?

 That's true.
 Did you know that the movie was originally called The Sundance Kid and Butch Casty?
 Was it?
 No way.